 Close Connections to Internships

 Our strong track record of placing students in high-quality internships rests on two factors: opportunity and proximity.
 All of our students have the opportunity to complete internships because all of our disciplines and programs make internships a priority.
 Internships may be embedded in our courses or arranged with the guidance of a faculty adviser to complement a student’s academic interests and career goals.
-Some of our programs even require internships, and work closely with students in the major to identify the right opportunity; these include African-American studies, psychology, sociology, and Women’s, Gender and Sexuality Studies.
+Some of our programs even require internships, and work closely with students in the major to identify the right opportunity; these include Psychology, Sociology, and Women’s, Gender, and Sexuality Studies.

 Connecting our students with internships is made easier by the long-standing relationships we nurture with internship providers.
 Once employers work with our faculty and students, seeing the value we bring to their organizations, they become consistent partners.
 Our history department, for example, has a firm relationship with a local historic site, the Benjamin Temple House, where students are placed in public history positions, doing archival work, creating museum exhibits, and producing educational programs for local schools.